bcgov/dipsim/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](Redirect-URL)
 <!-- badges: end -->

-The goal of dipsim is to …
+dipsim is a package built to simulate large datasets in a parquet format

 ## Installation